spydermaxi/spydermaxi/README.md

 ### Hey there 👋

 My name is Adrian.
 Spydermaxi is a web handle I used when I started playing [Soul Calibur 2](https://en.wikipedia.org/wiki/Soulcalibur_II) in 2004.
-Spyder is the nickname; Maxi is [this character](https://soulcalibur.fandom.com/wiki/Maxi).
+Spyder is the nickname I used in the gaming committee; Maxi is [this guy](https://soulcalibur.fandom.com/wiki/Maxi).

 I create applications mainly about python, automation, and data visualization.
 I have a passion for designing software applications to optimize processes, automate workflows, and improve operational efficiency.